What might surprise you is that every home will have some mold producing germs and...

-Then you see that the electrical, HVAC and plumbing have been inspected and everything checks out; the furnace was upgraded to an energy efficient unit; the air quality in the home is healthy; there’s no mould, no asbestos and the air ducts are clean; the windows have been replaced and upgraded to help save energy, which you can see on the energy bills; the foundation is solid; and there’s proper grading and drainage around the home, which means all you have to do, as a new homeowner, is a little landscaping by adding a few plants and flowers.
+They will also see that the electrical, HVAC and plumbing have been inspected and everything checks out; the furnace was upgraded to an energy efficient unit; the air quality in the home is healthy; there’s no mold; the foundation is solid; and there’s proper grading and drainage around the home.
+If a homebuyer has visibility to the condition of the house, it will speed up their decision making.